 Click here for more information on this offer.

 Already subscribe to Global Gains?
 Log in at the top of this page.

 This article was originally published June 30, 2009.
 It has been updated.

 Tim Hanson is co-advisor of Motley Fool Global Gains.
-He owns shares of Yongye International.
-China Green is a Motley Fool Global Gains recommendation.
-Microsoft is an Inside Value selection.
-Motley Fool Options has recommended diagonal calls of Microsoft.
-The Fool's disclosure policy is on the lookout for beef jerky profit plays.
+He owns shares of Yongye International and Novartis.
+Novartis, General Steel, and China Green are Motley Fool Global Gains recommendations.
+Johnson & Johnson is an Income Investor pick.
+The Fool's disclosure policy is on the lookout for beef-jerky profit plays.